tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 To demonstrate how signac works, we take a simple, concrete example of the scenario described above.
 Consider an experiment in which we want to find the optimal launch angle to maximize the distance traveled by a projectile through air.
 The first step is to initialize the data space, as shown in fig. :ref:`fig:data`.
-Fig. :ref:`fig:data` provides a high level view of the core entities in the signac data model and along with some insight into the concrete representations.
+Fig. :ref:`fig:data` provides a high level view of the core entities in the signac data model, along with some insight into the concrete representations.
-The central object in the signac data model is the project, which represents all the data associated with a particular instance of a signac data space.
+The central object in the signac data model is the *project*, which represents all the data associated with a particular instance of a signac data space.
-All of the project's data is contained within the workspace directory, which in contains jobs, which are the individual data points in the data space.
+All of the project's data is contained within the *workspace* directory.
+The workspace holds subdirectories corresponding to *jobs*, which are the individual data points in the data space.
-Each job is uniquely identified by its state point, which is an arbitrary key-value mapping.
+Each job is uniquely identified by its *state point*, which is an arbitrary key-value mapping.
-Although in practice we see that each of these objects is stored in files and folders, we will show that these objects provide layers of abstraction that make them far more useful than simple file system storage.
+Although we see that these objects are stored in files and folders, we will show that these objects are structured in a way that provides layers of abstraction, making them far more useful than simple file system storage.

 One could easily imagine interfacing existing scripts with this data model.
 The only requirement is some concept of a unique key for all data so that it can be inserted into the database.